The

 Frequencies will be 14.268, 7.262 and 3.920, +/- 20 Khz.

-Special QSL cards are available, and will require a SASE sent to:
+Special QSL cards are available, send a SASE to:

 EARS

-We will not have a eQSL.cc for this special event station.
+We will not use eQSL.cc for this special event station.

 Emporia is the birthplace of Veterans Day.
 The following is an excerpt from House Report 108-196 dated July 10, 2003, declaring Emporia Kansas to be the founding city of the Veterans Day Holiday and recognizing the contributions of Alvin J King and Representative Ed Rees to the enactment into law of the observance of Veterans Day.